sagemath/trac_to_gh/Issue 9520.md

 # Issue 9520: scipy_sandbox does not exit if there are build failures, but spkg-install looks OK

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9520

 Original creator: drkirkby